gadse/gadse.github.io/README.md

 # Regular Campaign Sessions

 ## SKT
-- **Next Session:** 17.03.2019, 14.00
+- **Next Session:** 19.03.2019, 18.30
-- **Location:** See Telegram
+- **Location:** K4-Bar
 - **Food:** Yes
-- **Party's Current Location:** Grisma
+- **Party's Current Location:** Silverymoon
-- **Current In-Game Date:**
+- **Current In-Game Date:** 24th Eleint
-- **Last session in "one" sentence:** After escorting Noori back to the Great Worm Cavern, they returned to the eye of the allfather in order to gather proof for Wormblods death.
-Thanks to the creature living inside the Uthgards Altar, they found out that Antares son is still alive.
+- **Last session in "one" sentence:** On their way back to Mirabar, our heroes visited Grimsa and talked to both Antares Father and the major of the village.
+They then went to Silverymoon, where Sorion met his daughter Virith.
+Afterwards, they had some fun in a tavern ;)

 ## Fallout
 - **Next Date:** TBD